HackerN64/F3DEX3/README.md

 The removal of far clipping saved a bunch of DMEM space, and enabled other changes to the clipping implementation which saved even more DMEM space.

+NoN (No Nearclipping) is also mandatory in F3DEX3, though this was already the microcode option used in OoT.

 ### RDP temporary buffers shrinking

 In FIFO versions of F3DEX2, there are two DMEM buffers to hold RDP commands